NinjaWeedle/CSRacing/README.txt

 OUT OF OR IN CONNECTION WITH THIS SOFTWARE OR THE USE OR OTHER DEALINGS IN THIS SOFTWARE.

-Redistribution of this software is welcome, but this document MUST be accompany it.
+Redistribution of this software is welcome, but this document MUST accompany it.

 Email: weedleninja88@gmail.com
 Ticalc.org author profile: https://ticalc.org/archives/files/authors/117/11708.html